matthewtebbs/Maker/ReflexLights/README.md

 This sketch was tested and uploaded to a [Let's Start Coding](http://letsstartcoding.com) maker board and components from their Ultimate Kit using their desktop application.

-Their board and firmware is compatible with the Arduino Uno and the Arduino IDE so I suspect that this sketch MAY work with other manufacturer's maker boards.

 ## Components

 - Arduino Uno compatible maker board x1